ConnorChristensen/TuneBase/README.md

 # TuneBase
-An app for tracking data from iTunes over time.
+An app for tracking data from iTunes over time

-The purpose of this app is not to be fast, or to be used for anything other than entertainment, so please be patient with it.
-This application is supposed to be an easy way to get fun information to both Mac and Windows users, and it does that job well.

 ## Design

-The application is designed to be visually pleasing, present the data in a clear way, and be easy for users to navigate.
+The application is designed to be visually pleasing, present the data in a clear way, and be easy for users to navigate
-The application may take some time to match this design, but we will be working to make the app look as close as possible to the design.

 ![alt text](images/home.png)